XuewenWangUGA/pRMNE/README.md

 ## Output

-The output is a tab separated text file.
+The output is a tab-separated text file.
 The data is the not excluded and exclusion probability of a random man in each super population at each STR locus site and all combined sites for  26 populations (FIN,CDX,IBS,MXL,CHB,CHS,CEU,JPT,ESN,KHV,TSI,CLM,YRI,GBR,PEL,STU,BEB,GIH,PJL,MSL,ITU,GWD,LWK,ASW,PUR,ACB), 5 supperpopulations (EAS, EUR, AFR,SAS, AMR).

 e.g. for AFR (Africa population): 20 CODIS loci and  All loci combined at a p-value 8.23071958151542135332E-36